 Increasing temperatures in the Arctic have led to the permafrost, that once only thawed a few inches each year, abruptly thawing several feet within days.
 This rapid change could release billions of tonnes of carbon, once locked underground, into the atmosphere.

 In this photograph taken in Svalbard, Norway, you can see the rapid thawing has distorted a water pipeline, disrupting the supply.

 Residents of the Niger delta have watched for decades as crude oil gets pumped out of their ancestral lands to make billions for foreign oil companies.
 It is small wonder that thousands of people in Nigeria engage in ‘oil bunkering’ which sees them hacking into pipelines to take some of it back.

 An olive tree in Megara, Greece, burns from the inside, in a way that is extremely hard for firefighters to control and extinguish.
-Wildfires are amongst the most feared climate crises, as they release carbon stored for sometimes hundreds of years within trees and vegetation.
+Wildfires are amongst the most feared effects of the climate crisis, as they release carbon stored for sometimes hundreds of years within trees and vegetation.
 The world’s forests, which were once carbon sinks, are becoming carbon sources.